Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

 🧗 I am currently working on projects:

-1.Efficient Large Multimodal Language Model using Mixture of Depth method with Dr.Gen Luo.

-2.Exploring the Generalization ability of LLM with Prof.Zhiqiang Shen.
+1.Exploring the Generalization ability of LLM with Prof.Zhiqiang Shen.

-3.Bachelor Thesis: Exploring LLM's potential to understand unseen visual data by self-supervised method with Prof. Dimitrios Papadopoulos.
+2.Bachelor Thesis: Exploring LLM's potential to understand unseen visual data by self-supervised method with Prof. Dimitrios Papadopoulos.

 ### News
 - γ−MOD: EXPLORING MIXTURE-OF-DEPTH ADAPTATION FOR MULTIMODAL LARGE LANGUAGE MODELS finshed and is on Arxiv.